Frequently Asked Questions

 What happens with the regalia after the ceremony?

-The hood and gown must be returned to the Athletics Complex.
+The hood and gown must be returned to the Hall of Fame Room in the Athletics Complex.
 The cap and tassel are yours to keep!

 Will ceremonies be available online if guests can’t attend in person?